ilkamo/jupiter-go/README.md

 }
 ```

-Once you have the swap instructions, you can use the [Solana client](solana/client.go) to sign and send the transaction on-chain.
+Once you have the swap instructions, you can use the [solana client](solana/client.go) to sign and send the transaction on-chain.
 Please remember, when a transaction is sent on-chain it doesn't mean that the swap is completed.
-The instruction could error, that's why you should monitor the transaction status and confirm the transaction is finalized without errors.
+The instruction could error, that's why you [should monitor the transaction status](_examples/txmonitor/main.go) and confirm the transaction is finalized without errors.

 ```go
 package main